ToAtla/PortScanner/readme.md

 As our code stands now the function "checskumPuzzle" returns a hardcoded return value because we did this assignment not on campus and therefore never got the secret message, it should work to replace the hard coded string with the response variable if on campus.

 As UDP is unreliable we run the port scanner in a loop until we get 4 open ports.

-As UDP is an unreliable protocol we repeat each port "door-knock" three times, to give the ICMP error messages ample chance to arrive.

-The formula for UDP usage is:

- - socket(AF_INET, SOCK_RAW, IPPROTO_ICMP) //creating the raw socket for an ICMP echo message
-- sendto(...) // Ping the port on the ip
-- recvfrom(...) // Accept the answer/error message
-- close(...) // for good measure

 ## Resources and Inspiration